Gaskoin Richard Morden Wright: Early life

-Wright was born on 18 April 1860 in Wickhambrook, Suffolk, England.
-He was born to Morden Carthew Wright (1836–1886) and Arabella Hutfield Sherry (1837–1881).
+Wright was born on 18 April 1860 in Wickhambrook, Suffolk, England to Morden Carthew Wright (1836–1886) and Arabella Hutfield Sherry (1837–1881).
 Wright had several brothers and sisters, including his brother Sacheverel Henry Wright (1863–1937), sister Amelia Ann Frances Wright (1864–1864), brother William Carthew Wright (1865–), and brother Percy Edward Wright (1867–1945).

-Wright lived in Surrey until he was 11, when he moved to Walworth Road, Lambeth, London, England.
-He and his family continued living there until 1881, when he moved to 128 Walworth Road, Newington, London, England, with his father.
+Wright lived in Surrey until he was 11, when he moved to Walworth Road, Lambeth, London, England; he and his family continued living there until 1881, when he moved to 128 Walworth Road, Newington, London, England, with his father.

 Education

-Wright attended Surrey County School, a public school in Southeast England.
-For medical school, Wright attended St. Bartholomew's Teaching Hospital in West Smithfield, London.
-After graduating from St. Bartholomew's medical school, Wright became a member of the Royal College of Surgeons and a Licentiate of the Royal College of Physicians in 1883.
-After this, he briefly worked as a house-surgeon in Lancashire.
+Wright attended Surrey County School, a public school in Southeast England; he then studied medicine at St. Bartholomew's Teaching Hospital in West Smithfield, London.
+After graduating from St. Barts, Wright became a member of the Royal College of Surgeons and a Licentiate of the Royal College of Physicians in 1883, and briefly worked as a house-surgeon in Lancashire.

 Family life

+Wright was married twice and had eight children.

-In October 1885 Wright married Catherine Elizabeth Denton (1860–1890) in Ormskirk, Lancashire..
+In October 1885 Wright married Catherine Elizabeth Denton (1860–1890) in Ormskirk, Lancashire.
 Wright had one daughter and two sons with Catherine named Herbert Morden Wright (1886–1969), Dorothy Hope Wright (1889–1979) and Eric Devereux Morden Wright.

-After his first wife's death Wright remarried Elizabeth (Elise) Kauffmann, a fellow C.M.S missionary.
-They had four children Morden Hutfield Wright (1897–1967), Winifred Hope Wright (1899), Kathleen Ethel Wright (1902), and Gaskoin Montague Morden Wright (1904–1970).
-Wright's children were all born in Palestine His son, Gaskoin Montague Morden Wright also became a physician and surgeon and was a C.M.S missionary.
+After his first wife's death, Wright married Elizabeth (Elise) Kauffmann, a fellow C.M.S missionary.
+They had five children, Jessie Arabella Wright (1897-1950), Morden Hutfield Wright (1897–1967), Winifred Hope Wright (1899), Kathleen Ethel Wright (1902), and Gaskoin Montague Morden Wright (1904–1970).
+Wright's children were all born in Palestine.
+His son, Gaskoin Montague Morden Wright also became a physician and surgeon and was a C.M.S missionary.